-Welcome to the fourth installment of Quality Improvement Corner.
-Here, PHAB Accreditation Specialist April Harris, MPH, CHES, talks about the importance of a quality improvement culture.
+In this installment of Quality Improvement Corner, PHAB Accreditation Specialist April Harris, MPH, CHES, talks about the importance of keeping the fun in QI.